-Departmental Changes (continued): Public Health Public Health received two new school nurse positions as part of the midyear budget restorations as well as one new full-time Communicable Disease nurse that is funded using COVID-19 dollars.
-The department requested four new positions for FY22 and additional information on these positions can be found in the Alternate Service Level section of the appendices.
-One of these positions, a Public Health Educator for Men's Health is included in the FY22 Adopted Budget.
-Social Services The Department of Social Services received ten new positions as part of the midyear budget restorations in FY21 for Medicaid Applications and Recertifications, Child Protective Services, and Foster Care.
+Departmental Changes (continued): Social Services The Department of Social Services received ten new positions as part of the midyear budget restorations in FY21 for Medicaid Applications and Recertifications, Child Protective Services, and Foster Care.
 In addition to the midyear budget restorations, DSS converted an interpreter contract into seven full-time positions.
 Library The Library received a full-time position from Parks as part of that department's contracting out certain operations to Providence Kitchen during FY21.
-For FY22, the department requested a full-time Library Assistant for the Clemmons Branch in anticipation of the opening of the new, expanded facility.
-This position is included in the FY22 Adopted Budget.
+For FY22, the department has requested a full-time Library Assistant for the Clemmons Branch in antcipation of the opening of the new, expanded facility.
+This position is included in the FY22 Recommended Budget.
 Parks Parks has reduced the number of positions in its department through the contract with Providence Kitchen which the Board of Commissioners approved on 9/24/20.
 One full-time position shifted to the Library as part of this transition while another was eliminated.
-The FY22 Adopted Budget includes four additional temporary part-time positions for the Festival of Lights which are offset by anticipated revenue growth.
+The FY22 Recommended Budget includes four additional temporary part-time positions for the Festival of Lights which are offset by anticipated revenue growth.
 MIS Two vacant positions were eliminated in the FY21 Adopted Budget based on new efficiencies realized in the department and a vacant position is being eliminated in FY22 as well.
-Finance Finance requested a full-time Risk Management Analystbased on increased insurance needs and customer service requests and to restore a position Risk Management had in the past.
-This position is not included in the FY22 Adopted Budget and additional information can be found in the Alternate Service Level section of the appendices.
-General Services General Services requested a full-time Design and Construction Technician for Construction Management to assist with inspection and oversight of County construction projects.
-This position is included in the FY22 Adopted Budget.
-County Commissioners and Manager's Office Two separate Alternate Service Level requests were submitted for FY22 with one creating a Marketing Office with three full-time positions and another developing an internship program that would create two part-time positions.
-The Marketing Office was not included in the FY22 Adopted Budget, but the two part-time intern positions are included.
+Finance Finance is requesting a full-time Risk Management Analystbased on increased insurance needs and customer service requests and to restore a position Risk Management had in the past.
+This position is not included in the FY22 Recommended Budget and additional information can be found in the Alternate Service Level section of the appendices.
+General Services General Services is requesting a full-time Design and Construction Technician for Construction Management to assist with inspection and oversight of County construction projects.
+This position is included in the FY22 Recommended Budget.
+County Commissioners and Manager's Office There are two different Alternate Service Level requests for FY22 - one that would create a Marketing Office with three full-time positions and another for an internship program that would create two part-time positions.
+Neither of these requests are in the FY22 Recommended Budget.
 Board of Elections The Board of Elections converted a part-time position to full-time and eliminated a part-time position during FY21.